- Silver Coins

-All silver coins share a set of basic characteristics:
+All silver bullion coins share a set of basic characteristics:

 - They are government-issued and have legal tender status

-- They have intrinsic value based on the fine weight of their metal content
+- They have intrinsic value based on the weight of their silver content

-- They are either intended for investment or collecting (modern), or were used in everyday commerce and trade (prior to about 1965)
+- They are either intended for investment or collecting (modern), or were used in everyday commerce and trade (prior to the 1960s)

 The Origins and History of Silver Coins

-Highly pure gold coins eventually replaced the electrum coins.
-Later, various Greek states borrowed the same model for their own currency coins.
+The first widespread use of silver coins occurred in ancient Greece.
+Greek city states, especially Athens, leveraged their native silver deposits to create coins that were useful in everyday life, unlike highly valuable gold coins.
 In due time, silver coins became the dominant currency throughout much of the ancient world, including civilizations as distant as India and the Chinese dynasties.

-Why Is Silver Used for Coins in the First Place?
+Why Was Silver Used for Coins in the First Place?